wp-plugins/fb-viral-downloader/readme.txt

 = Is the plugin compatible with my theme? =
 Yes, the plugin is completely compatible with all the Wordpress themes!

-= Can I add title and description to the link that will be posted on Facebook? = Yes, you can add title and a brief description to the link to be posted on Facebook wall of the user.
+= Can I add title and description to the link that will be posted on Social Media? = Yes, you can add title and a brief description to the link to be posted on Social Media of the user.

 = Can I use images instead of text in the download link? = You can either enter the `img` tag directly inside the link text or keep the text blank and insert the link then you will find a shortcode added to the visual editor like `[viraldownloader id=123 text='']`.
 Place your custor between the quotes of `text=''` and then click on the Add media button and select an image.
 Make sure Link to is selected none before you insert into post.

 You can do it programmatically too just add the following line to your theme's `functions.php` file

     add_filter( 'fb_viral_downloader_html', 'custom_fb_viral_downloader_html', 10, 3 );
     function custom_fb_viral_downloader_html( $text, $id, $share_count ) {